sncheca/gyro/README.md

 ##Creating a new Package
 can use the max interface to do this. extras >> Min >> C++ Object Development Kit.maxpat.

+## Modifying an Object
+- make sure that the brick is checked under "Target Membership" in Xcode before compiling.
+- note that the actual updates to the object come from the .xml file in the doc folder
+- this file is only created when you create the first instance of the object.
+If, within one Max session, you delete all instances and then make a new one, THIS DOES NOT COUNT.
+If you have an instance in a patch and then close and reopen the patch, THIS DOES NOT COUNT.
+The only thing that counts is opening a max patch (devoid of instances) and then instantiating the first one.
+Only then will the .xml file be updated.